Shecklock/Team-38/README.md

   7. view, add, delete and update their personal information
   8. check the status of their past orders
   9. rate and review individual products and the overall service provided by the website.

-<h2>How to run</h2>
- When running the code, a database is needed, some of the migration are not fully functioning and our team decided in order to let things work, we modify th database directly in phpmyadmin.
-The sql of the database is included in the file u_220036506_ecommerce

- After database was made, you may need to modify the .env file as while for database connection, .env file of this project is under Team-38/Backend/
- Modify the following part so that it matches your database:

-DB_CONNECTION=mysql
-DB_HOST=127.0.0.1
-DB_PORT=3306
-DB_DATABASE=u_220036506_ecommerce
-DB_USERNAME= "your user name"
-DB_PASSWORD= "Your password"

-after connection of the database, the applciation shoulkd work fine

 <h2>Website Development record</h2>